henryroeth/hiramcollege-cpsc387-computergraphics/README.md

 ## Tutorial References

-The structure and implementation draw inspiration from the following LearnOpenGL chapters:
+The structure and implementation use structure directly from the following online tutorials and LearnOpenGL chapters:

 | My Implementation | Code Used |
 |--------|------------------|